Azure/acs-engine/README.md

 ## Overview

-The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, OpenShift, Swarm Mode, or Swarm orchestrators.
+The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators.
 The input to the tool is a cluster definition.
 The cluster definition (or apimodel) is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.

 The cluster definition file enables you to customize your Docker enabled cluster in many ways including:

-* Choice of DC/OS, Kubernetes, OpenShift, Swarm Mode, or Swarm orchestrators
+* Choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators
 * Multiple agent pools where each agent pool can specify:
   * Standard or premium VM Sizes, including GPU optimized VM sizes
   * Node count